Traditional teachings guide staff and students in unique strategy

-Released this fall, “Connecting the Four Directions” is a NAIT strategy meant to guide and inspire staff to find ways to honour Aboriginal knowledge and to be more inclusive of Aboriginal people and communities.
+Released in fall 2019, “Connecting the Four Directions” is a NAIT strategy meant to guide and inspire staff to find ways to honour Aboriginal knowledge and to be more inclusive of Aboriginal people and communities.
 Led by the Nîsôhkamâtotân Centre, a resource and campus gathering place for Aboriginal and non-Aboriginal students, it aligns traditional teachings with NAIT’s vision to be a leading polytechnic, and seeks to remove barriers to education.

 That is, the strategy strives for an open environment in which cultures can acknowledge and celebrate their uniqueness, and the needs that come with that.
 “We’re all working toward the same goals,” says Steinhauer.
 “Let’s get there together.”

 Nîsôhkamâtotân Centre manager Derek Thunder agrees that NAIT has worked to support Aboriginal students, but never quite like this.
 Four Directions is intended to speak to staff and instructors in their efforts to foster truly inclusive education.
 It was created with input from Aboriginal Elders and cultural advisers from the NAIT community, students, staff at the centre and instructors from across the institute.